MrHaikuSwan/resume-ashwin-kumar/skeleton.md

 ## `overleaf-check`

-- Safely checks for synchronicity between the remote Overleaf project to the locally maintained remote archive
+- SAFELY checks for synchronicity between the remote Overleaf project to the locally maintained remote archive
 - Pulls remote Overleaf content to a temporary local archive (as a .zip)
 - Informs user if remote Overleaf content doesn't match remote archive